A comprehensive spatial-temporal infection model: Introduction

-A key, fundamental underlying assumption is that we can homogenize population distributions by defining continuum variables in terms of their areal averages.
-This allows one to postulate continuum conservation laws in terms of their rate of change, transport and reaction.
-We recognize the limitations in this analogy between transport and interaction of human populations on the one hand and molecular transport and reaction on the other.
-Given the relatively sparse areal densities of human populations, compared to molecular densities, the law of large numbers may in fact not be in effect, in order to obtain well-defined averages (homogenization) \cite{ross2009first}, in which case the corresponding distributions might be akin to rarefied gas dynamics \cite{sharipov2012ab}.
-In addition, human movement is often influenced by behavioral drivers, rather than random walks, and it is possible that, e.g. a diffusion or dispersion process would require a description different than Brownian motion.
-These alternatives will be pointed out where appropriate.
-Despite such limitations, however, we believe that the analogy pursued here is useful and instructive, as it allows one to obtain important new insights on fundamental spatial aspects of the problem.
+As in any continuum model, the fundamental underlying assumption is that one can homogenize population distributions by defining continuum variables, expressed as continuous functions of position and time.
+This allows postulating continuum conservation laws in terms of their rate of change, transport and reaction.
+We recognize limitations in the analogy between transport and interaction of human populations on the one hand and molecular transport and reaction on the other.
+Indeed, given the relatively sparse areal densities of human populations, compared to molecular densities, the law of large numbers to obtain well-defined spatial averages (homogenization) \cite{ross2009first,bensoussan2011asymptotic}, may in fact not be in effect.
+In such cases, the equivalent distributions might be more akin to rarefied gas dynamics \cite{sharipov2012ab}.
+Further, human movement is influenced by behavioral drivers, rather than random walks, and it is likely that, e.g. a diffusion or dispersion process for human population mobility would require a description different than Brownian motion.
+These alternatives will be pointed out where appropriate but will not be further pursued.
+Indeed, we believe that the analogies made here are useful, novel and instructive, and allow important new insights on fundamental spatial aspects of the problem.